Best Dry Sauna Temperature and Humidity for Comfort and Health

 You need an accurate sauna thermometer and hygrometer combo to find the sweet spot.
 This one works well:

-The the Hygrometer, it becomes clear why some saunas seem way hotter or cooler than they are.
+The Hygrometer, it becomes clear why some saunas seem way hotter or cooler than they are.
 It will become easy to have a perfect sauna at a lower temperature.
-And once you figure out your perfect sauna conditions you’ll be able to dial it in every time, and even automate it.
+And once you figure out your perfect sauna conditions, you can dial it in every time and even automate it.

 Hot and Dry Sauna Benefits